sitegeist/fluid-components/Documentation/ViewHelperReference.md

 #### Arguments

-* `item`: Item to push to specified array variable.
+* `item` (optional): Item to push to specified array variable.
 If not in arguments then taken from tag content
 * `name`: Name of variable to extend
-* `key`: Key that should be used in the array
+* `key` (optional): Key that should be used in the array

 #### Examples